 5. Max Roach

-His mother loved to sing gospel music, and Roach learned to play the bugle at a young age.
+The next drum legend we would like to talk about is Max Roach.
+Born in North Carolina in 1924, Roach learned to play the bugle at a young age.
 He also started playing the drums and was active in gospel bands by the age of 10.

 6. Tony Williams